IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_healthcheck.html.markdown

 The following arguments are supported:

-* `cis_id` - (Required) The ID of the CIS service instance
+* `cis_id` - (Required,string) The ID of the CIS service instance
-* `expected_body` - (Required) A case-insensitive sub-string to look for in the response body.
+* `expected_body` - (Optional,string) A case-insensitive sub-string to look for in the response body.
 If this string is not found, the origin will be marked as unhealthy.
 A null value of "" is allowed to match on any content.
-* `expected_codes` - (Required) The expected HTTP response code or code range of the health check.
+* `expected_codes` - (Optional,string) The expected HTTP response code or code range of the health check.
 Eg `2xx`
-* `method` - (Optional) The HTTP method to use for the health check.
-Default: "GET".
+* `method` - (Optional,string) The HTTP method to use for the health check.
-* `timeout` - (Optional) The timeout (in seconds) before marking the health check as failed.
-Default: 5.
+* `timeout` - (Optional,int) The timeout (in seconds) before marking the health check as failed.
-* `path` - (Optional) The endpoint path to health check against.
-Default: "/".
+* `path` - (Optional,string) The endpoint path to health check against.
-* `interval` - (Optional) The interval between each health check.
+* `interval` - (Optional,int) The interval between each health check.
 Shorter intervals may improve failover time, but will increase load on the origins as we check from multiple locations.
-Default: 60.
-* `retries` - (Optional) The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
+* `retries` - (Optional,int) The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
 Retries are attempted immediately.
-Default: 2.
-* `type` - (Optional) The protocol to use for the healthcheck.
-Currently supported protocols are 'HTTP' and 'HTTPS'.
-Default: "http".
+* `type` - (Optional,string) The protocol to use for the healthcheck.
+Currently supported protocols are 'HTTP', 'HTTPS' and 'TCP'.
+* `follow_redirects`-(Optional,bool) Follow redirects if returned by the origin.
+* `allow_insecure`-(Optional,bool) Do not validate the certificate when healthcheck use HTTPS.
-* `description` - (Optional) Free text description.
+* `description` - (Optional,string) Free text description.
+* `port` - (Optional,int) The TCP port to use for the health check.

+[`expected_body`],[`expected_codes`] are required aruguments when the type is HTTP or HTTPS.

 Header is not currently supported in this version of the provider.